 3. Denver weather

-You may be surprised at the following reason to move to Denver, but it’s its weather.
+You may be surprised at the following reason to live in Denver, but it’s its weather.
 Denver usually gets depicted as a snowy city with ice-clad mountains.
 But the reality is a little different — its residents enjoy the whole four seasons.
 The summers span about 3.2 months, with hot temperatures reaching as high as 89°F, usually in July.
 Here’s something cool — the state of Colorado receives close to 320 days of sunshine (more sunny days than Miami!), so expect to get plenty of Vitamin D throughout the year!

 Winters last about 3.5 months with temperatures ranging between 22°F and high of 44°F. The coldest month is typically January.
 Expect plenty of rain, snow, ice, and chilling temperatures during the winters.